[Notes for a talk to transhumanists in Second Life]

 By way of [false] analogy, consider the game of chess.
-Imagine a misguided philosopher who claims what matters when playing chess is not just the sequence of moves, but also the particular textures of the individual chess pieces; and that chess games played with wooden or metal pieces, say, or games played online via by computer, can be different in character even if the sequence of moves played is the same.
-Surely, we would say, this fellow is simply confused: s/he is missing the point of a game of chess.
+Imagine a misguided philosopher who claims that what matters when playing chess is not just the sequence of moves, but also the particular textures of the individual chess pieces; and that chess games played with wooden or metal pieces, say, or games played online via computer, can be different in character even if the sequence of moves played is the same.
+Surely, we would say, this fellow is simply confused: he is missing the point of chess.
 The particular textures of the pieces, and even the complete absence of any such textures in computer chess matches, are unimportant, since the textures, coloration, and physical composition (etc.) of the pieces are functionally irrelevant to the gameplay - a mere implementation detail.
+The same game of chess can be multiply realised in different physical substrates.
 Now consider uploading.
 Imagine again a naïve-sounding bioconservative who insists that what matters for successful uploading is not just the behaviour [and behavioural dispositions] of hypothetical uploads, but also the particular textures [aka qualia: "what it feels like"] of their mental-cum-perceptual states.
 Now in one sense, yes, the phenomenal textures [if any] and substrate composition of a hypothetical upload are mere implementation details - functionally irrelevant insofar as the upload has the right functional architecture to support input-output relations identical to its meatworld counterpart. ["If it walks like a duck, quacks like a duck...", etc.] Yes, if we were exhaustively defined by our behavioural patterns, then the spectre of inverted qualia, "Martian pain", absent qualia, and so forth, is of no consequence.
 But in another, critically important sense, the analogy with chess fails.
 "What it feels like" to be me is of the very essence of my personal identity: it's not a trivial implementation detail, but definitive of who one is - one's intrinsic nature.
-If we had the slightest idea how to scan, record and digitize qualia, then uploading might be feasible; but alas we don't.
+If we had the slightest idea how to scan, record and digitise qualia, then uploading might be feasible; but alas we don't.
 It is scarcely possible to overstate our scientific ignorance of consciousness.
 For now, at least, uploading belongs to the realm of science-fantasy rather than science-fiction.

 However, let's assume for the sake of argument that sentient uploading will in future be technically and societally feasible - perhaps using quantum computers with a non-classical architecture.
 Given a mass-upload scenario, the fate of meatware "left behind" is unclear.
 Unless traditional organic life is to be liquidated - i.e. "destructive" uploading, the final solution to the organic life problem - then primordial Darwinian organisms will still need to be "rescued" by their postorganic descendants.
 So here we come back to the biological substrates of consciousness with which we began.